 Breathability: engineered jacquard mesh upper

-Outsole Grip: rubber outsole with decent grip
+Outsole Grip: decent grip for road running

 Buying Guide for the Best Asics Running Shoes For Women